Castellero, in the homeland of hazelnut, the castle is getting ready to be conquered... by tourists.

 It is 17 km from Asti, the provincial capital.

-Castellero is an ancient village, built at the foot of a tower for signaling.
+Castellero is an ancient village, built at the foot of a tower for signalling.

 From these events it is clear that the castle of Castellero represented, during the civil struggles, an anti-Guelph stronghold.